Congratulations on taking the first step of an exciting journey.

 Forex Trader Requirements

-What does it take to become a forex trader?
+What does it take to become a fx trader?

-Firstly, it is important to figure out if being a forex trader is for you.
+Firstly, it is important to figure out if being a trader is for you.

 If you are willing to pay for a course worth £5k, yet hesitant to put £5k into a trading account then you have your reasons skewed.

-The most forex trader requirement is the ability to take ACTION.
+The requirement is the ability to take ACTION.

 If you are someone who wants to read until your eyes bleed about how to trade, you will be at square one for eternity.
 You need the internal instinct within to have courage and belief in yourself to take action.